Gateway2Morocco Travel

 Morocco Packing List 2026: Complete Interactive Checklist

-Tap to tick items off — your progress saves automatically.
-Built from 25 years of Morocco trips, organised by category, with seasonal and regional add-ons for the Sahara, the Atlas mountains, and beach destinations.
+A complete Morocco packing checklist built from years of Morocco trips, organised by category, with seasonal and regional add-ons for the Sahara, the Atlas mountains, and beach destinations.

 Pack Smart for the Morocco You're Actually Going To